Zanadukhan/assignment2/README.md

     -c, -configure

-    This option will create symbolic links between the cloned files and create links from the pre configured files
+    This option will create symbolic links between the cloned files and their respective file/dir locations in the new user's home directory